-#3 in the Christmas Cookie series but if you ask me – it’s the winner.
-Chewy CHOCOLATE coconut macaroons with a hint of almond and a big dose of semisweet chocolate.
-It’s the PERFECT Christmas cookie – a crisp, caramelized outside with a soft inside and mixed up in one bowl.
+Chewy chocolate coconut macaroons with a hint of almond and a big dose of semisweet chocolate.
+It’s the PERFECT Christmas or holiday cookie – a crisp, caramelized outside with a soft inside and mixed up in one bowl.
 Winner!

 The best cookies have a story and so does this one.
 Back in the day (and I won’t mention how far back), I fell in love with a cookbook series by author and illustrator Susan Branch.
 I read the first one, The Heart of the Home, cover to cover truly enchanted by Susan’s life and home.
 She affirmed my family’s beliefs that cooking is a love language.
 I shared her books with many friends and family members and her Christmas book remains one of my favs.